 An IEEE volunteer since 1994, he previously served as IEEE Secretary and IEEE Region 8 Director and is known as a co-creator of IEEEXtreme.
-In 2018, he serves as Director (Member of the Board) of the IEEE Foundation.
+In 2019, he also serves as Director (Member of the Board) of the IEEE Foundation and member of the IEEE Election Oversight Committee.

 Flavia Dinca received both her B.Sc. and M.Sc. from the University of Southampton, UK.
 While during her bachelor degree she focused on the social impact of new technologies and policy, she changed interests during her master that she recently finished, and studied instead Internet technologies and web-based applications, concentrating on development and implications of web-based services, in addition to security.
 She joined IEEE during her bachelor, and has been an active volunteer in various teams ever since, working mainly with Young Professionals.